gloutch/calcul/README.md

 ### Test

-Run `make tst` to compile the `test` executable which runs tests over the whole project, and then run the tests.
+Run `make tst` to compile the `test` executable which runs tests over the whole project

 > The make commands are the result of how I work on this project